 Plus, here are some tips for making sure those seven hours of rest are actually restful:

 • Try to wake up and go to bed at around the same time each day.
-It helps set your body's internal clock so you sleep more soundly.
+It helps to set your body's internal clock so you sleep more soundly.

 • Get off screens—your smartphone, laptop, Kindle, etc.—an hour before you hit the sack.
 The blue light they emit can suppress melatonin and stimulate your brain to stay awake.